Please find what you want by clicking on the appropriate location link below

 Small Holiday Park located adjacent to the beach north of Dymchurch village.

-Santa Fe is a mexican street food style restaurant opened in 2014 in New Romney High Street.
-They offe different specials every week, using fresh local produce (where they can)and an authentically cooked menu.
+Santa Fe is a small family run restuarant that serves home cooked New Mexico food, all cooked from fresh.
+They offer different specials every week, using fresh local produce (where they can) and an authentically cooked menu.
 Opening times are: Thurs to Sun: 6.00pm -10.00pm

 Seabreeze Holiday Apartments offer self-catering accommodation for family holidays in a prime position on the sea front at Dymchurch.
 There are three two bedroom apartments.